Hyperparathyroid UK (HPT UK)

 https://www.nice.org.uk/guidance/ng132/chapter/Recommendations#referral-for-surgery

 Scans of parathyroid glands should be performed by experienced radiologists, to guide the surgeon.
 They are not diagnostic.
-Usually ultrasound, and sestamibi nuclear scans.
+Usually ultrasound and sestamibi nuclear scans.
 Many Sestamibi scans are negative because of a prolonged delay before the first image.
-Some areas offer 4DCT or Pet Choline scan, which is preferable.
-Negative scans should NOT prevent surgery.
-If your surgeon will not operate after negative scans, ask to be referred to a surgeon who will.
-Similarly, if your surgeon refuses to locate all glands please ask why.
+Some areas offer 4DCT, or Pet Choline scan, which is preferable.
+If your surgeon will not operate because of negative scans, ask to be referred to a surgeon who will.
+If your surgeon refuses to locate all glands please ask why.
 If a surgeon insists an exploratory surgery is not necessary.
 Ask if they test PTH intraoperatively and at what interval after removing the adenoma seen on scans.

 Dexa bone density scan (hip, spine & non-dominant forearm, as bone loss in the wrist cortex/distal third is common with PHPT).